NebulousLabs/Sia/Consensus.md

 TODO: Write the formal specification for encoding things.

-TODO: contract ids, storage proof ids, siafund output ids, siafund claim output ids.
+TODO: siafund output ids, siafund claim output ids.

 TODO: Document which crypto is used in consensus.
 (Hash algorithm, signature algorithm)